-This change follows an identical change (already implemented with effect from April 2017) for organisations in the public sector that use Relevant Contractors.
-The changes are being introduced to make life easier for HMRC.
+This reform follows an identical change (from April 2017) for organisations in the public sector that use Relevant Contractors.
+The changes are been introduced to make the task of ensuring individuals pay the appropriate level of tax easier for HMRC.

-At the moment, HMRC is required to pursue the individual workers and their PSCs.
-HMRC is, as a result, pursuing numerous individuals for relatively modest amounts of tax.
-These changes mean that HMRC can pursue large employers (engaging multiple PSCs) to recover the same tax- for a fraction of the recovery (and administrative) cost to HMRC.
+At the moment, HMRC is required to pursue the individual workers and their PSCs for what are often relatively modest amounts of tax.
+These changes will allow HMRC to pursue large employers (engaging multiple PSCs) to recover the same tax for a fraction of the recovery (and administrative) cost to HMRC.

 Businesses need to identify who they are currently contracting with, and on what basis.
-A carefully drafted contract is not the solution to avoiding problems in this area unless it reflects the reality of the situation.
-A risk-based approach should be adopted and changes made to amend working relationships where necessary.
+A carefully drafted contract does not automatically avoid problems in this area, unless it reflects the reality of the situation.
+A risk-based approach should be adopted and amendments made to working relationships where necessary.